Corporate Responsibility / Environment

 Nordic Modular runs its operation using legitimate business practices.
 An obvious base for the ethical guidelines is that the company, through its employees, shall respect applicable legislation and other regulations and comply with international standards for human rights, labour and the environment.

 Many of Nordic Modular’s products are used as school premises.
-For this reason, the Temporent and Flexator subsidiaries support activities involved in the well-being of children, such as BRIS and The Swedish Childhood Cancer Foundation.
+For this reason, the Temporent and Flexator subsidiaries support activities involved in the well-being of children, such as The Swedish Childhood Cancer Foundation.